 Weapons can be picked up by a short press of the fire button and dropped with a long press.
 Once armed, short bursts of the fire button will cause us to attack, with long range weapons that can also be thrown for an infinite amount of times.
 Since the game takes place on a sort of tilted perspective and this was 1985, attacking is only possible to the left and right of the character (only on the right on the Spectrum version, for some reason).

 As it might be easy to guess, even without being familiar with the gameplay mechanics, the most effective tactic to find out the identity of Jason is going around randomly attacking everyone, in order to gauge their reactions.
 There seems to be no actual punishment for the player that attempts this, except a slight drop in the sanity meter.
 The original design would demand the player to get everyone to the safe haven and, then, single out Jason.
 But considering there is no punishment and no actual reward for doing this (a higher score maybe?), no player would want to waste that kind of time.
-Also, it is just plainly more entertaining to attack everyone, instead of leading them to the safe heaven.

 While an interesting gameplay idea, the get everyone to safety mostly ends up as a superflous mechanic.
 It is just plainly more effective to attack everyone, find out who Jason is and kill him off quickly.
 Friday the 13th is not afraid to ask difficult ethical questions: how exactly can you call yourself a saviour when you’re actually the one going around attacking innocent human beings with axes and knives?
 Also, what if Jason Vorhees is just a spirit of rage and revenge, which may naturally possess everyone of us if we let ourselves be dominated by such negative emotions?
 Couldn’t we all become masked killers at some point in our lives?
 But, most importantly, why does the game take place at Crystal Lake camp and there is no lake in the game at all?